Packer-Lab/imagingplus/docs/source/installation.rst

     python

-, or start python from the same conda environment in your preferred method (e.g. jupyter notebook or IDE).
+or start a python session from the same conda environment in your preferred method (e.g. jupyter notebook or IDE).
 3. Import the package::

     import packerlabimaging
     #or
     import packerlabimaging as pli

--- Ignore any warnings or printed messages :) --
+-- Ignore any warnings or printed messages :)--

 Dependencies
 ------------